 And you can buy them from me.
-I am an official reseller of these packages, and I offer them as part of my consulting services.
+I am an official reseller of these packages, and I offer them as part of my consulting and ticket services.
 Basically, you tell me which game you want to see, I send you a quote, and we go forward from there.
 And if you buy from me, you get a helpful pregame document filled with tips about how to get there, where to eat and drink, etc.

 And finally, we have buying tickets straight from Manchester United.
 This is where it gets difficult and complicated.
 I will try to keep it simple.